MASON & HAMLIN PIANOS | HISTORIC CRAFTSMANSHIP

 “The Costliest Piano In The World” | Past Company Slogan

-The Tension Resonator is a large metal spider which links with an uncommonly thick hard rock maple rim and other features to create a soundboard Crown Retention System.
-This Crown Retention System involves a slightly bowed soundboard that increases energy transfer from the strings to the soundboard, creating rich and powerful tone.
-Most pianos soundboards tend to wear down and fall flat over time, but the metal Tension Resonator system helps to prevent that problem.
+The Tension Resonator is a large metal spider that links with an uncommonly thick hard rock maple rim and other features to create a soundboard Crown Retention System.
+This Crown Retention System involves a slightly bowed soundboard that increases energy transfer from the strings to the soundboard, creating a rich and powerful tone.
+Most pianos’ soundboards tend to wear down and fall flat over time, but the metal Tension Resonator system helps to prevent that problem.
 This allows the sound to remain strong for the life of the piano.
 This also adds additional structural integrity to an already incredibly strong cabinet design.
-It is common to see century old Mason & Hamlin instruments in pristine structual condition.
+It is common to see century-old Mason & Hamlin instruments in pristine structural condition.

 Mason & Hamlin Grand Pianos are known for being ‘overbuilt.’
-This results not only in exceptional structual strength, but also in a full, rich tone that has mad them preferred by numerous pianists.
+This results not only in exceptional structural strength but also in a full, rich tone that has made them preferred by numerous pianists.
+Ranging from the smaller 5’4″ Model B to the imposing 9’4″ Model CC, Mason & Hamlin Pianos continue in popularity in both personal and institutional use.

 “Consequently, a seventy-five year-old Mason & Hamlin often sounds better than – and retains a resale value exceeding that of – other higher priced new pianos.” | The Mason & Hamlin Website

 Throughout the company’s history, advancement in design and engineering has been one of their foremost goals.
+Early Mason & Hamlin ‘screw stringer’ pianos utilized an interesting system that resulted in very stable tuning.
+(This was discontinued due to its expensive, proprietary design.)
 The famous Tension Resonator has been a staple of a standard Mason & Hamlin instrument for decades.
 Pianos from Mason & Hamlin are among the heaviest built and most durable instruments ever produced.

 “The Mason & Hamlin pianos represent the most perfect example of the piano maker’s art.
 They are the most supremely beautiful instruments that I know.” – Harold Bauer

 The rims of these pianos are made from multiple layers of the finest hard rock maple and are some of the thickest in the industry.
-This, combined with over sized soundboards make for an imposing sound and a tone that is broad and tremendous.
+This, combined with oversized soundboards make for an imposing sound and a tone that is broad and tremendous.
 These instruments produce a rich tone that is very distinctive and uniquely American.
-Their innovation is not finished however.
-Mason & Hamlin has been at the forefront in their new use of ABS/Carbon Fiber action components, allowing for a light, incredibly durable and responsive action.
-These new Wessell, Nickel & Gross actions are utilized in all new Mason & Hamlin grand pianos.
+Not one to rest on their laurels, Mason & Hamlin has been at the forefront in their new use of ABS/Carbon Fiber action components, allowing for a light, incredibly durable, and responsive action.
+These new Wessell, Nickel & Gross actions are utilized in all-new Mason & Hamlin grand pianos and are often installed aftermarket in many other brands.

 Mason & Hamlin Today

 Mason & Hamlin is currently headquartered in Haverhill, Massachusetts just a short distance from their original location in Boston.
-The company is one of a handful of piano manufacturers to flourish not only during the Golden Age of the Piano, but also in the today’s modern era.
+The company is one of only a handful of piano manufacturers to flourish not only during the Golden Age of the Piano but also in today’s modern era.
 Many of the great piano companies have come and gone, but Mason & Hamlin has endured.
-You can rest assured that you are purchasing a quality instrument from one of America’s oldest manufactures that is truly built to last.
+You can rest assured that you are purchasing a quality instrument from one of America’s oldest manufacturers that is truly built to last.

 Their dedication to quality has led them to continue to innovate and lead in craftsmanship in the North American piano industry.
 The Burgett brothers purchased the Mason & Hamlin company in 1996 and brought a renewed enthusiasm and stability to the company.
+They brought vintage scale designs out of retirement and returned to the techniques and quality that made the company so beloved.
 Their extraordinary efforts helped to save this legend of the piano world.

-To this day, there are 70 craftsmen who handle every phase of design, prep and final product development.
+To this day, there are 70 craftsmen at the factory who handle every phase of design, prep, and final product development.
 Every piano is inspected over a dozen times in order to ensure its quality.
 With such attention to detail, the company currently manufactures only 300 grand pianos and about 50 upright pianos every year.
-Mason & Hamlin is one of the only piano companies that continues to manufacture pianos in the United States.
-The continued production of new pianos, has brought further attention to the company’s vintage instruments and the advantages they offer.
+Mason & Hamlin is one of the only piano companies that continue to manufacture pianos in the United States.
+The continued production of new pianos has brought further attention to the company’s vintage instruments and the advantages they offer.